rodda157/APCalcABReview/questions/README.md

 # Question Format

-Ideally, questions should be separated between text files for ease of organization.
+Ideally, questions should be separated into different text files based on type or topic for ease of organization.
 `qList.txt` specifies the files to be used for questions, and any files not listed in it will be ignored by the parser.

 At the moment, there are three variations of question: